Steams/ra-data-hasura-graphql/README.md

 # Migration Note

-This repository is now depreciated and the library has been migrated to the Hausra organization.
+This repository is now depreciated and the has been migrated to the Hausra organization.

-Going forward, the React Admin Hasura data provider repository is maintained:
+Going forward, the React Admin Hasura data provider repository is maintained here:

 [https://github.com/hasura/ra-data-hasura](https://github.com/hasura/ra-data-hasura)

-We would like to thank Steams and all the contributors to this library.
+A big thanks to Steams and all the contributors to this library.